Magnificent Marrakesh

 A woman wearing a striped dress leans on an ornate moroccan door at Raid Kaiss by Anika in Marrakech

-Nearby the Musée Yves Saint-Laurent displays a fabulous retrospective of some of Yves’ best designs, prototypes and sketches- pieces to salivate over and remember forever.
-It’s important to note Yves’ career spanned many decades in which fashions went through quite a few changes- the collection housed here is a fabulous time capsule of 20th century trends and influences.
+Nearby the Musée Yves Saint-Laurent displays a fabulous retrospective of some of Yves’ best designs, prototypes and sketches.
+Yves’ career spanned many pivotal decades in fashion- the collection housed here is a fabulous time capsule of 20th century trends and influences.

-Do remember to book the visit to the house and garden online ahead of your visit as the sessions often sell out and aren’t available to purchase at the door.
+Do book the visit to the house and garden online ahead of the visit as sessions often sell out and aren’t available to purchase at the door.

 Tanja Gacic walks in Jardin Majorelle Marrakech